Although we now leave behind the Sugg family, we remain to examine the history of their temporary family home — the Anchor Inn.

 His wife Hannah had died in Birmingham in January 1855 and was interred at the General Cemetery there.

 Two months after this census — in May 1861 — the Anchor Inn was advertised for sale or to let in the Pioneer.
-Throughout June it was up for letting and then on July 4th it was to be sold by auction on that very day.
+Throughout June it was still being advertised and then on July 4th it was to be sold by auction on that very day.

-Its location was ‘contiguous to the finest Cricket ground in the county, over which, from a balcony, there is an uninterrupted view’.
+Notice that the first feature to emphasise was its position, ‘contiguous to the finest Cricket ground in the county, over which, from a balcony, there is an uninterrupted view’.

 From its rear the height and location would have provided extensive and ‘delightful’ views over the countryside.
 But note that the balcony seems to have been there before the arrival of John Goddard.